vargiuscuola/vs-bash-std-library/README.md

 ### Performance optimizations

-The libraries contained in this repository are performance wise: I would have preferred not to worry about it, and usually I don't do it with `bash` scripts, but I'm going to use them for a command completion library which needed to be responsive.
+The libraries contained in this repository are performance wise: I would have preferred not to worry about it, and usually I don't do it with `bash` scripts, but I'm going to use them for a real-time command completion library which needed to be responsive.

 The general rules I followed are: